pgbouncer/pgbouncer/doc/usage.md

 :   Increase verbosity.
 Can be used multiple times.

 `-q`, `--quiet`
-:   Be quiet: do not log to stdout.
+:   Be quiet: do not log to stderr.
 This does not affect
-    logging verbosity, only that stdout is not to be used.
+    logging verbosity, only that stderr is not to be used.
     For use in init.d scripts.

 `-V`, `--version`